LegalizeNukes/brave-scriptlets/README.md

 These scriptlets are designed to replace common browser extensions with minimal overhead and zero configuration.

-## Disclaimer

-All scriptlets in this repository are minified/compactified to comply with the [character limits](https://github.com/brave/brave-browser/issues/47769) imposed by Brave Browser's Custom Scriptlets feature.
-As a result, the distributed code may not be easily human-readable.

-Users who wish to verify the integrity or behavior of a scriptlet before running it may:

-- Use a JavaScript beautifier or formatter to de-minify the code
-- Use an LLM to explain or reconstruct the script's logic
-- Manually inspect the script themselves

 **⚠️ Always review third-party code before executing it in your browser environment. ⚠️**

 ## Usage